UofT-DSI/stat_gen/README.md

 ## Description

 This course provides students with the knowledge foundations necessary to conduct statistical analysis of genetic association study data.
-It features a series of lectures and hands-on coding sessions covering key topics, including fundamental concepts in population genetics, population structure in genetic association studies, quality control in genetic data, analysis of population-based case-control association studies.
+It features a series of lectures and hands-on coding sessions covering key topics, including fundamental concepts in population genetics, population structure in genetic association studies, quality control in genetic data and genome-wide association studies.
 The course places strong emphasis on the use of modern computational tools such as PLINK, MEGMA and GRAF-pop, and real-world data applications to preparing students for both academic and applied careers in statistical genetics and genetic epidemiology.

 ## Learning Outcomes
 By the end of the module, participants will be able to: